nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## donation information

 ### donationurl
-url pointing to a website that contains donation information to support this tor relay.
+url pointing to a website that contains donation information to support this Tor relay.
 This MUST be an HTTPS URL.

 length: < 254 characters